Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

 \subsection{The homomorphic expansion}

+If a homomorphic expansion for $\wTF$ exists, it is determined by the values of the generators, as $\wTF$ has a finite presetantion.
+We are interested in particular in group-like homomorphic expansions, where the values of the generators are exponentials of (infinite series of) primitive arrow diagrams.
+For more detail see \cite[Section 2.5.1.2]{Bar-NatanDancso:WKO1}.

+We will see that the value of the vertex $V\in \calA^{sw}(\raisebox{-1mm}{ })\cong\calA^{sw}(\uparrow_2)$ plays a particularly important role.
+It will also become clear that the short arrows of $V$ can be ignored: here a short arrow means an arrow on a single edge of the vertex, whose head and tail are adjacent on the skeleton.
+The reason is that, given a homomorphic expansion $Z$ with $Z(\raisebox{-1mm}{ })=V=e^v$, and $a$ is a short arrow on the vertex, then changing $V$ to $V'=e^{v+a}$ defines another homomorphic expansion $Z'$.
+We explain this in more detail later; for now we make the following definition:

+\begin{definition} A homomorphic expansion is {\em v-small} if $Z(\raisebox{-1mm}{ })=e^v$ where $v$ is a (possibly infinite) linear combination of primitive arrow diagrams which does not include short arrows in degree one. \end{definition}

-The following is one of the main theorems of this paper:
+Given a homomorphic expansion $Z:\wTF \to \calA^{sw}$, denote by $W$ the $Z$-value of the wen.
+We are now able to state one of the main theorems of this paper:

-\begin{theorem}[Proof in Section~\ref{subsec:EqWithAT}] There exists a group-like\footnote{The formal definition of the group-like property is along the lines of \cite[Section~\ref{1-par:Delta}]{Bar-NatanDancso:WKO1}.
-In practice, it means that the $Z$-values of the vertices, crossings, and cap (denoted $V$, $R$ and $C$ below) are exponentials of linear combinations of connected diagrams.} homomorphic expansion for $\wTFo$, i.e. a group-like expansion $Z\colon \wTFo \to \calA^{sw}$ which is a map of circuit algebras and also intertwines the auxiliary operations of $\wTFo$ with their arrow diagrammatic counterparts.
-In fact, there is a bijection between the set of solutions $(F,a)$ of the generalized KV problem (see Section~\ref{subsec:EqWithAT}) and the set of homomorphic expansions for $\wTFo$ which do not contain local arrows\footnote{For a detailed explanation of this minor point see the third paragraph of the proof.} in the value $V$ of the vertex. \end{theorem}
+\begin{theorem} Group-like\footnote{The formal definition of the group-like property is along the lines of \cite[Section~\ref{1-par:Delta}]{Bar-NatanDancso:WKO1}.
+In practice, it means that the $Z$-values of the vertices, crossings, and cap (denoted $V$, $R$ and $C$ below) are exponentials of linear combinations of connected diagrams.} homomorphic expansions $Z: \wTF \to \calA^{sw}$ exist, and these which are v-small and satisfy $W=1$ are in one-to one correspondence with solutions to the Kashiwara-Vergne equations (defined in Section~\ref{subsec:EqWithAT}) with even Duflo function. \end{theorem}